ithr0n/FirescriptAddons/README.md

 # LondonStudios for make HoseLS

-# If using ESX
+# If using ESX / QBCore

-1, go to config.lua line 18 and 30
+1, go to config.lua line 18 and 32

 # for vrp